ashu-devv/Worko.ai-Nodejs-Assignment/README.md

 ## Basic Authentication

-- All API endpoints require basic authentication using the `Authorization` header with a value of `SECRET_KEY` written in `.env` file.
+- All API endpoints require basic authentication using the `Authorization` header with a value of `SECRET_KEY` in `.env` file.

 ## Additional Notes